 ‘For Whom The Bell Tolls’ is a commentary about war and how useless it is.
 The singer questions why they do things like give their life up for a hill.
 The song is based on an Ernest Hemingway novel about the Spanish Civil War with the same title published in 1940.
 The first time the phrase “for whom the bell tolls” is known to be used was in a 1623 poem by John Donne.

-Related: see war songs.
+Related: Our curated list of war songs.

 Feel Good Inc – Gorillaz

 Life is hard, so people often do what they can to feel good to avoid feeling bad.
 Reasonable, right?
 ‘Feel Good Inc’ is about engaging in mostly bad habits to get relief from bad days.
 However, the chorus talks about windmills to metaphorically say that everyone should stop looking to please themselves and work to make life pleasant for others around them.
 This peace-promoting song charted at number 2 in the UK and 14 in the US.
+If you loved these vibes, here are the best Gorillaz songs.

-Related: listen to more songs about feeling good.
+Related: More songs about feeling good.

 Papercut – Linkin Park